-Crew Bar and Grill (4804 N Broadway) popular music and sports video bar, cute and trendy crowd.
-Good basic comfort food, 60+ kinds of beer inside, or at sidewalk cafe, daily until midnight; weekend brunch 11am - 3pm.
+Crew Bar and Grill (4804 N Broadway) - CLOSED (looking for new location) - music and sports video bar, cute/ trendy crowd.
+Comfort food, 60+ kinds of beer inside, or at sidewalk cafe, weekend brunch.

 Davenport's Piano Bar (1383 N Milwaukee, Wicker Park), mostly straight but gay-friendly piano and cabaret bar with student discounts.

 Granville Anvil (1137 W Granville), men's dive bar, opens early at 9am for the dedicated regulars.

 Hopleaf (5148 N. Clark), mosly straigh but gay-friendly bar with kitchen, known for their Belgian ale selection.

 In Fine Spirits (5420 N Clark), wine bar, mostly straight but diverse and gay-friendly crowd.